Ulfada/bjcp-elk/README.md

 For now only the subcategories are injected into Elasticsearch, some fields are added:

 - vital statistics averages: `abv.avg`, `og.avg`, `fg.avg`, `ibu.avg`, `srm.avg`
+- the BU:GU ratio: `bugu` which is IBU divided by the OG exprimed in gravity unit (for instance OG: 10°P = 1.040 SG = 40 GU)
 - subcategory names are prefixed with identifier formatted in sortable way (i.e `1A` is rewritten as `01A`)
+- vital statistics are also stored as a normalized (value between 0 and 1) vector [srm, ibu, og, fg, abv] to help to find similarities

 ### Extract data from JSON to Elasticsearch bulk format